SFDM: Robust Decomposition of Geometry and Reflectance for Realistic Face Rendering from Sparse-view Images: Preliminary

 where $b_{\text{a}}(\mathbf{x})\in\mathbb{R}^3$, $b_{\text{s}}(\mathbf{x})\in\mathbb{R}^4$, $b_{\text{r}}(\mathbf{x})\in\mathbb{R}$ are diffuse albedo, specular, and roughness fields obtained from BRDF, respectively. $f_s$ represents the BRDF evaluation that only accounts for the specular property.
 Furthermore, we improve the efficiency of integration computation by using the approximated pre-computed method~\cite{boss2021neural} as:

 where $\boldsymbol{\omega}_{\text{r}}\in\mathbb{R}^3$ represent the mirrored view direction, $\hat{L}_{i}$ is the integration of input light, $\hat{f}_{s}$ is the integration of specular reflectance.
-Specifically, we employ a small MLP to simulate two look-up-textures (LUT) $B_0$ and $B_1$~\cite{karis2013real} to calculate the BRDF integration term:
+Specifically, following ~\cite{karis2013real}, we employ an MLP to simulate two look-up-textures (LUT) $B_0$ and $B_1$ to calculate the BRDF integration as:

 where $F_{0}$ is the Fresnel term at normal incidence as ~\cite{boss2021neural}.
-For light representation, we use spherical harmonics~\cite{tunwattanapong2013acquiring} to approximate ambient light by:
+For light representation, we use spherical harmonics~\cite{tunwattanapong2013acquiring} to approximate environment light by: